 The case against Fried: Fried missed a start with a short IL stint, and in a truncated season that could weigh against him.
 His K/9 ratio is also not nearly quite the levels as the others and while he has the ERA and WHIP to support and impressive 7-1 record, wins don’t carry as much weight as they once did.

 Stats: 4-4, 1.80 ERA, 0.82 WHIP, 88 K, 16 BB, 65 IP, 264 ERA+, 3.15 FIP

-Bauer is pitching on short rest Wednesday, meaning he could get two more starts in before the season ends Sunday.
+He is pitching on short rest Wednesday, meaning he could get two more starts in before the season ends on Sunday.
 If he turns in stellar outings on short rest to help the Reds get into the playoffs, that could be a wild-card factor when weighing his Cy Young chances and perhaps leapfrog him over others in a few key categories.

 Next start: Wednesday vs. Brewers

 Stats: 4-0, 1.77 ERA, .095 WHIP, 83 K, 22 BB, 56 IP, 257 ERA+, 1.78 FIP